Machu Travel Peru logo

 Sand-dune surfing On the higher slopes, sand-dun surfing is all the rage and you can rent wooden boards e foot-skis for around S/10 per hour from the cafés and hotel along the shoreline.

-Dune buggies Adrenaline rides are offered at some of the cafés, hotels and independent kiosks and shops.
+Dune buggies and Adrenaline rides are offered at some of the cafés, hotels and independent kiosks and shops.
 Boating you can rent boats for rowing or peddling on the lagoon.

 Activities